Anjun93/grid2demand/README.md

 # users can customize trip purpose and poi_trip_rate.csv

-"Step 4: Define Production/Attraction Value of Each Node According to POI Type" gd.GetNodeDemand()
+"Step 4: Define Production/Attraction Value of Each Node According to POI Type" gd.GetNodeDemand(residential_production=20, residential_attraction=20, boundary_production=1000, boundary_attraction=1000)
+# users can customize production and attraction values of residential nodes and boundary nodes

 "Step 5: Calculate Zone-to-zone Accessibility Matrix by Centroid-to-centroid Straight Distance" gd.ProduceAccessMatrix(latitude=30)
-# users can customize the latitude of the area of interest and accessibility.csv
+# users need to input the latitude of the area of interest for calculating accessibility

 "Step 6: Apply Gravity Model to Perform Trip Distribution" gd.RunGravityModel(trip_purpose=1, a=None, b=None, c=None)